WestDRI/wgpages/content/bashFeatures.md

 ### Python inside self-contained bash functions

-`<<` -- called *here-document* structure in bash -- is used to pass some input along with its ending pattern to a program, e.g.
+The operator `<<` -- called *here-document* structure in bash -- is used to pass some text input along with its ending pattern to a program, e.g.

 ```sh
 wc -l << EOF